-The structures must be able to survive debris driven by 250 mph winds, Erwin says.
+The structures must be able to survive debris driven by 250 mile-per-hour winds, Erwin says.
 Walls are made of precast concrete slabs and insulation, 14 inches thick.
 Any glass used for windows must be able to withstand a 2-by-4 shot at it from a cannon.

 Federal Funding Available